chris-townsend/PP4-Kitchen_Tales/README.md

 ### Design

-The website was intentionally given a very straightforward and minimalistic style in order to stay on theme with the site's objectives.
-The simple design allows the user to intuitively navigate around the site.
+The website was designed with a minimalistic style to align with the site's objectives.
+The simple design allows users to easily navigate through the site and find what they are looking for.

 ***

 #### Wireframes

-Initial wireframes were made for the original ideas and as functionality was reduced, these wireframes have also become guidelines for the more basic functions which remain in place for future development.
-The wireframes were designed using [Balsamiq](#programs), with a mobile-first approach.
+Initial wireframes were created for the original ideas, and as functionality was scaled back, these wireframes have also served as guidelines for the more basic features that remain in place for future development.
+The wireframes were designed using Balsamiq, with a mobile-first approach in mind.

-*Please note: To view the wireframe images, please **click** on the arrow next to each title*
+*Please note that to view the wireframe images, you need to click on the arrow next to each title.*

 #### ***Mobile***